- Our Company

 - Establish Behavioral Based Safety (BBS) program.

-- Identify workplace and environmental risk arising from operations and reduce them to ALARP.
+- Identify workplace and environmental risk arising from operations and reduce them to as low as reasonably practicable (ALARP).

 - Promote a good safety culture in which all Belemaoil employees and contractors actively demonstrate personal commitment to HSE.